devalc/weppeval/README.md

 # WEPPeval

-Shiny application as an R package for to evaluate single WEPPcloud run.
+Shiny application as an R package to evaluate single WEPPcloud run.

 ## Getting Started